andrii-andriushchenko/react-todo-app-with-api/README.md

 Usage To use the Todo application, simply enter a task into the input field at the top of the page and press "Enter" or click the "Add" button.
 To mark a task as completed, click the checkbox next to the task.
 To edit or delete a task, click the corresponding icons on the right side of the task.

-API The application uses an API to manage the Todo data.
+The application uses an API to manage the Todo data.
 The API is built using Node.js and Express.

 The API has the following endpoints: